elwinkamp/gettingcleaningdata/README.md

 - run_analysis.R: A R script that creates the tidy dataset.
 The workings of the script are commented in the script itself.
 Just put the script in your preferred working directory and run it.

-- codebook.txt: A slightly modified version of the codebook origionally supplied with the data
+- codebook.txt: A slightly modified version of the codebook originally supplied with the data